 - Easier connections; if you’re coming in from London, you’ll already be within the same terminal building for your onward connection

-The consolidation of American Airlines and British Airways in Terminal 8 at JFK is really something passengers have to look forward to.
-The lounge enhancements look really fantastic, and while it will take about a year for everything to finalize, it will allow a much easier transit experience for customers coming in from Europe.
+The consolidation of American Airlines and British Airways in Terminal 8 at JFK is really something passengers have to celebrate.
+The lounge enhancements are really fantastic, and it will allow a much easier transit experience for customers coming in from Europe or other international destinations.